Item 23: Avoid wildcard imports

 pub use thing::*;

-Secondly, some crates have a convention that common items for the crate are re-exported from a prelude module, which is explicitly intended to be wildcard imported:
+However, there's another common exception where wildcard imports make sense.
+Some crates have a convention that common items for the crate are re-exported from a prelude module, which is explicitly intended to be wildcard imported:

 use thing::prelude::*;